-It’s easy to fixate on the cognitive events that constitute the act of reading, the silent process happening inside our head as our eyes scan the words and our minds makes sense of them, or whatever it is that it does.
-There is, however, another way of looking at the phenomenon.
+It’s easy to fixate on the cognitive events that constitute the act of reading, the silent process happening inside our head as our eyes scan the words and our mind makes sense of them—or whatever it is that it does—but there’s another way of looking at this phenomenon.
 It can be observed from the outside, as a behavioural phenomenon—a theory of reading without a theory of mind

 Trained on my library of articles on Instapaper, the Amamnuensis will select articles from my Twitter feed and my Feedly feed.
 These are in turn saved to Instapaper.
 Depending on level of confidence, some are marked as favourites .
 Even more assortative links are shared on Twitter.
 The Amanuensis highlights interesting passages.
 The Amanuensis is trained on the books I’ve read.
 The Amanuensis...

 At one point in the distant future, long after our sun has faded and its planets have passed, Pantography will produce the text, “in a village in la mancha, the name of which i cannot quite recalk”.
 One hour later, right on schedule, it will come out with a line that is indistinguishable from the opening words of the Penguin edition .
 If, upon seeing it, you were to hurry off to...